 - ADA Toolkit - Websites, circa 2010.
 Ironically, the ADA.gov website displays several things that are not considered access-friendly (non-obvious links that are difficult to hover over, text in very very disparate sizes).
 Much like HIPAA compliance isn’t the state of the art in online data privacy protection, ADA compliance isn’t state of the art for website accessibility - these are fairly old legal frameworks, not telehealth thought leadership.

-- Because I support people who spend a lot of time writing about technical issues that only they and a few other random folks care about, there’s also this channel of posts on Medium (if you like this, you’ll love my series on dairy pricing systems).
+- Because we support people who spend a lot of time writing about technical issues that only they and a few other random folks care about, there’s also this channel of posts on Medium.

 Vermont Telehealth Office Hours on overcoming language and communications barriers: